Sunday, 27 August 2023

 5. git merge --abort

-The git merge --abort command helps in exiting the merge process and returning back to the state before the merging began.
+The git merge --abort command exits the merge process and attempts to restore the state before the merge began.

 6. git reset